Wednesday, October 22, 2025

 6. Transfer the batter to a pastry bag to pipe the batter into the financier molds, or use a spoon to spoon the batter.
 Stop piping or spooning when the mold is almost full (1/8 inch from the top) - 27g or 1.5 tablespoon per mold.
 Wiggle the mold side to side, then gently drop it on the work surface a few times to flatten the top of the batter evenly.
 This helps ensure that the financiers will come out uniform and smooth.

-7. Place the pan in the oven, lower the oven temperature to 175 deg Celsius, and bake for 20minutes or until the tops are almost completely golden browned, and a skewer inserted in the center comes out clean.
+7. Place the pan in the oven (middle rack, no fan), lower the oven temperature to 175 deg Celsius, and bake for 20minutes or until the tops are almost completely golden browned, and a skewer inserted in the center comes out clean.

 8. Wait for 5 minutes before unmolding the financiers and cooling on a wire rack.